Skip to main content

 in December 2024.
 A revision has subsequently been adopted in May of 2025 to address items that potentially needed clarification.

-The Village of Lowville intends to seek a Department of State Smart Growth grant to assist with a comprehensive overhaul of the entire code, including providing standards for all permittable uses.
+The Village of Lowville was awarded the Department of State Smart Growth grant to assist with a comprehensive overhaul of the entire code, including providing standards for all permitted uses.

 Lewis County Comprehensive Plan